 In tight spaces, sometimes the depth can make a huge difference.
 The Blomberg laundry will have automatic and adjustable controls.
 The automatic controls will adjust to the wash and dry perfectly, or they can be manually selected for more customization, based on the user preference and load types.

 Blomberg Vented Dryer DV17542 - $665

-These are some great units.
-They are currently the largest capacity on the market and offering the fastest wash and dry cycles in the industry.
-The washer is the only compact steam washer on the market.
+These are some great units, especially with the current $400 rebates.
+They currently have largest capacity in the market and offer the fastest wash and dry cycles in the industry.
+The washer is the only compact steam washer in the market.

 The washer vents from the bottom so it uses the natural rise of steam to more effectively remove stains.
-In addition Electrolux offers a 2nd floor guarantee, which makes these ideal for upper floor installations.
-These are known for not vibrating and dealing the best at high spin speeds.
+In addition, Electrolux offers a 2nd floor guarantee, which makes this ideal for upper floor installations.
+These are known for not vibrating at high spin speeds.

-The washer uses varied wash motions to deliver some of the best cleaning performance, and the dryer offers a reversible door flexible installations.
+The washer uses varied wash motions to deliver the best cleaning performance, and the dryer offers a reversible door for flexible installation.
 It also has reverse tumble action.
-This will alternate directions of the dryer to reduce, tangling and wrinkling of clothes.
+This will alternate directions of the dryer to reduce tangling and wrinkling of clothes.

 Electrolux Washer EIFLS20QSW - $999

 Electrolux Electric Non-vented Dryer - $999